 Child custody is a particular challenge in military divorces due to deployments and the possibility of being transferred.
 We are very experienced at creating child custody and visitation agreements that recognize the demands of military service.

-For veteran counsel and skilled representation in your Rhode Island military divorce from an attorney who teaches family law at the Navy Justice School, call 401-849-3337 or simply contact us online to schedule your free initial consultation.
+For veteran counsel and skilled representation in your Rhode Island military divorce, call (401) 849-3337 or simply contact us to schedule your free initial consultation.